DexterLagan/quantum-psionic-meter/README.md

    - Observe simulated influence patterns
    - Use as a training reference
    - Compare with normal operation results

+## 💾 Downloads

+You can <b>download</b> the latest release of Psionic Meter as a standalone HTML file [HERE](https://github.com/DexterLagan/quantum-psionic-meter/releases/).

 ## 🛠️ Technical Details